-As an instrument of social re-engineering, law responds to emerging trends, needs and norms dominant in a society.
-The National Assembly acted appropriately by passing the independent candidature bill to safeguard public interest.
+As an instrument of social re-engineering, law responds to emerging trends, needs, and norms dominant in a society.
+The National Assembly acted appropriately by passing the independent candidature bill to safeguard the public interest.

 The recent amendment on independent candidature

-Section 7 was amended to provide for independent candidature in local government election.
-It also prescribes conditions for operationalizing independent candidature at the local government level by introducing constituency based nomination process.
+Section 7 was amended to provide for independent candidature in local government elections.
+It also prescribes conditions for operationalizing independent candidature at the local government level by introducing a constituency-based nomination process.
 In the case of the Chairman, the signatures of 50 registered voters from each ward of the electoral wards in the respective local government area will be required to validate an independent candidate.
-Councilors will require the signatures of 20 registered voters from each of the polling unit in the respective electoral wards.
-By virtue of the amendment to Section 7, the qualifications for the local government election are same with the qualifications for State Assembly.
+Councilors will require the signatures of 20 registered voters from each of the polling units in the respective electoral wards.
+By virtue of the amendment to Section 7, the qualifications for the local government election are the same as the qualifications for State Assembly.

-Section 106 amended to introduce independent candidature in House of Assembly elections.
-The qualifications for house of assembly elections are same as prescribed for local government elections
+Section 106 amended to introduce independent candidature in the House of Assembly elections.
+The qualifications for the house of assembly elections are the same as prescribed for local government election